UiL-OTS-labs/jspsych-uil-template-docs/README.md

 In the case of web server setup, it is as good idea to initialise jsPysch with ```use_webaudio = true```, in case you use audio stimuli.
 This is typically faster than when set to false.
 This seems to be be redundant now, since we can do such things using ```jspsych-uil-utils```.

 ## Preload media, like images, video, audio
 In general, since timing is important, please make sure to [pre-load all media files](https://www.jspsych.org/overview/media-preloading/).
-This is because, we will typically use trials with a timelineVariables setup.
+This is because we will typically use trials with a timelineVariables setup.

 ## Always start an experiment with a _html-button-response_ interaction part
 Browsers will often disallow auto-playing sound/video if there is no user activity related to a _mouse click_.
 It would be a shame to start of the experiment with errors of this type.
 An _instruction_ (plugin) with a mouse button response (or a multi-page instuction) will also fix this potential error.